-CONTACT Jeffrey J. McDonnell jeffrey.mcdonnell@usask.ca Global Inst for Water Security and School of Environment and Sustainability, University of Saskatchewan.
-Saskatoon.
-SK.
-Canada
+CONTACT Jeffrey J. McDonnell Signification of the security and School of Environment and Sustainability, University of Saskatchewan, Saskatoon, SK, Canada

 1Joseph Alfred Aurèle La Rocque (1909-1990) also translated The Admirable Discourses of Bernard Palissy, published by the University of Illinois Press, Urbana, in 1957.
 He was a specialist in freshwater mussels at the Department of Geology, Ohio State University.
 His translation of Perrault includes extensive notes and a useful introduction.